tmconnect/ACF-Justified-Image-Grid/README.md

 Default: None

 **$image_number**<br/>
 (integer) (optional) The number of the image that should be display.
-No array counting - the numbering starts at 1<br/>
+No array counting - the numbering starts at 1.
+If the number is greater than the number of images in the grid the functions use the first image of the grid as a fallback.<br/>
 Default: 1

 **$size**<br/>